redemptive/testing-cookbook/README.md

 - ChefDK
 - Vagrant
 - VirtualBox
-- Packer (optional for AWS)
+- Packer (optional for AMI building)

 ## Installation and Usage

-Install all the dependancies listed above.
+Required programs for using this repository are listed above, please install these to use this repository.

 ### Testing this cookbook
 Clone the repository and navigate to the root of the repository.
 Then run kitchen test from this location.